dnorton/dev-notes/unix-tips.md

 _This is a compilation of commands that I have found particularly useful in a pinch. :thumbsup:_

+If you want to get an explanation for a command, see --> https://explainshell.com/

 ## Table of Contents